pabsan-0/vim-snippets/README.md

 Set a custom path in your `.vimrc` where your snippets are to be stored and loaded from:

 ```
-set g:snippets_directory = ~/cards  " custom path to store your notes
+set g:snippets_directory = ~/snippets  " custom path to store your notes
 ```

 ## Usage

-If unused, the plugin will set `<leader>s` as default entrypoint to the Snippets.
+If unused, `<leader>s` will be the default entrypoint to the Snippets plugin:

-In normal mode, this mapping will open a snippet search utility.
-You can also call it via the slower `:SnippetsRg` and `:SnippetsFzf`.
+- In normal mode, this mapping will open a snippet search FZF interface with the following controls:

-At the search window:
     - `tab`: alternate ripgrep and fzf (content / card name) search.
     - `C-a`: **a**dd a new snippet.
     - `C-t`: open snippet in a new **t**ab.
     - `C-l`: open snippet in a new tab for **l**ater.
     - `C-s`: open snippet in a new window **s**plit.
 Prompts for v/s afterwards.

-In visual mode, this mapping will prompt you to select a directory a filename to create a new snippet, then a new buffer will be created at that location and your selection dumped into it.
+- In visual mode, creates a new snippet from the current visual selection.

+The plugin also exposes these commands:

+- `SnippetsRg`: launches snippet search by file content.
+- `SnippetsFzf`: launches snippet search by file name.
+- `SnippetsCreate`: prompts for a filename and creates an empty snippet.
+- `SnippetsCreateVisual`: prompts for a filename and creates a snippet from the current selection.

 ## Features